alet/freebsd-gateway/README.md

 ### Prerequires
 1. Server should be setuped on ZFS.
-2. The server name should be settuped.
+2. The server name should be setuped.
 3. Python should be installed.
 4. LAN interfaces are bridged.
-5. Root login configured at least 'without-password'
+5. Root remote login configured at least 'without-password'

 The playbook needs sysrc module from <https://github.com/alet/ansible-sysrc>